Xu (surname 徐)

 Xu (徐 (Xú, Hsü^{2}, Ceoi^{4})) is a Chinese-language surname.
 In the Wade-Giles system of romanization, it is spelled as "Hsu", which is commonly used in Taiwan or overseas Chinese communities.
 It is different from Xu (surname 許), represented by a different character.
+The surname originated from the state of Xú and is most common in Jiangsu province.

 Variations in other Chinese varieties and languages

 In Wu Chinese including Shanghainese, the surname 徐 is transcribed as Zee, as seen in the historical place name Zikawei in Shanghai (Xujiahui in Pinyin).
 In Gan Chinese, it can be spelled Hi or Hé.

 In Cantonese, 徐 is often transcribed as Tsui, T'sui, Choi, Chooi, Chui or even Tsua.

 In modern Vietnamese, the character 徐 is written Từ and Sy when migrating to the English-speaking World, particularly the United States.
 Other spellings include Hee and Hu.

 In Japanese, the surname 徐 is transliterated as Omomuro (kunyomi) or Jo (onyomi or Sino-Japanese).

 In Korean, 徐 is romanized as Seo in the Revised Romanization of Korean and written 서 in Hangul.